osiweb/unified_retro_keyboard/hardware/interface-ascii-atmega2560/README.md

 # ASCII Interface - Atmega328p

 This is is a key scanner module with parallel output, and optional serial output, supporting keyboards of up to 16 rows X 8 columns.

-The ATMega 328P was selected for the sole reason that it is an architecture familiar to many hobbyists, with an accessible programming environment and ecosystem, in a DIP format that fits the retro look and is easy to solder for most hobbyists.
-All of the ICs, other than the microcontroller, are only present to compensate for the limited number of GPIO lines on this small 28-pin microcontroller.
-Using a bigger chip would greatly simplify the hardware and even slightly simplify the hardware layer of the firmware.
+This design uses the ATMega2560, since it's an easy port from the ATMega328P, which was initially selected for the sole reason of being familiar to hobbyists.
+The 2560 has much more I/O, which simplifies the design, assembly, and firmware, and opens up some additional possibilities.

 <img alt="Assembly Rendering" src="images/PCB-assembly-rendering.png" height=75% width=75%>